gboehl/dynare/doc/manual/source/the-model-file.rst

     .. option:: simul_periodic_solution

        Accept a periodic solution where the solution alternates between two sets of results across iterations, i.e. is not found to be unique.
+This is sometimes caused by spurious numerical errors that lead to oscillations between regiems and may be prevented by allowing for a small buffer in regime transitions.
 Default: not enabled.

     .. option:: simul_debug